systemb4/dsp/doc/PROGRESS.md

 20 January 2022: Began implementing multiple threads but have been running into
     bugs and issues as I am not familiar with this type of "parallel programming".

+27 January 2022: Rename project to nachtigal just because, idk.
+Moved everything
+    to one file and decided to try and multi thread when I have written the parser and other elements because trying to multithread the lexer alone was just to much of a headache.
+Did some non coding work and tried to create a drawing of the abstract data tree so that I could better understand what needed to be done.